 I sang next to him as he led others into worship as an Arts Director.

-I watched as his passion for leading people back to God resulted in him baptizing his closest friends.
+I watched as his passion for leading people back to God resulted baptizing his closest friends.

 I eventually followed him all the way to Texas at God’s prompting